dallincoons/famblog/content/spring-2024/index.md

 draft: false
 ---

 In March, my parents visited from Arizona.
 We took them to nowhere Oklahoma to eat some yummy food and go to a museum.
-The restaurant we were going to go to had an hour-long wait time so we settled for some yummy pizza, with which were not disappointed at all.
+The restaurant we were going to go to had an hour-long wait time so we settled for some yummy pizza, with which we were not disappointed at all.

 ![](okpizza.jpeg)